ericmurphyxyz/ericmurphy.xyz/content/blog/new-blog.md

 Functionally, the website isn't much different from the previous iteration.
 The styles are a little bit different and things are a little bit better organized.
 But under the hood, I'm still using [Hugo](https://gohugo.io), my favorite static site generator.
 There isn't some crazy technological change or a massive, ground-up redesign.

 But my approach to the website is going to be very different.
 A kind of sad realization I recently made is that **the personal website is just about dead**.
-You've probably seen these kinds of websites a lot--if you visit someone's website these days, most of the time it will be a blank white (sometimes black) page with a photo of them, one s entence about them, and 3-5 links to their social media accounts.
+You've probably seen these kinds of websites a lot--if you visit someone's website these days, most of the time it will be a blank white (sometimes black) page with a photo of them, one sentence about them, and 3-5 links to their social media accounts.
 Sometimes, if you're really lucky, you'll get a handful of blog posts (with the last one written three years ago).

 {{<image src="old-website.jpg" alt="My old website with only a few links to my social media and nothing else" caption="My old website.
 Yes, this was the only page on the website.">}}